pliu55/PRAM_paper/README.md

 ### <a name='Mouse-hematopoietic-system-key-results'></a> Key results

-Three meta-assembly methods of PRAM were applied to predict intergenic transcript models for mouse hematopoietic system, followed by selection of transcript models that do not overlap with RefSeq genes and have mappability ≥ 0.8.
+Three meta-assembly methods of PRAM were applied to predict intergenic transcript models based on thirty-two RNA-seq datasets from mouse hematopoietic system, followed by selection of transcript models that do not overlap with RefSeq genes and have mappability ≥ 0.8.
 All three prediction results are saved in `3_mouse/reported/`: